heartcombo/simple_form/README.md

 <% end %>
 ```

-**SimpleForm** accepts same options as their corresponding input type helper in Rails:
+**Simple Form** accepts same options as their corresponding input type helper in Rails:

 ```erb
 <%= simple_form_for @user do |f| %>